We’ve been getting the same question from an increasing number of students: “Can I get an MBA through GMAT without work experience?”

 v.
 Essays and Statement of Purpose – Submit essays based on the questions provided by each B-school along with a Statement of Purpose

 These are what B-schools generally ask for.
 But, you will have to thoroughly go through each B-school’s application guidelines to know if you need to keep anything else ready before you start the application process.

 Having spoken about the most prominent programs from B-Schools allowing you to take admission into MBA without work experience and the application process, we must mention that there’s an important bifurcation when it comes to selecting B-Schools for you.

 It all comes down to figuring out whether you want to look at B-Schools within India or consider B-Schools abroad.

 In either case, it’ll probably help you to know that many Indian B-Schools accept GMAT scores.
 And if you’re considering studying abroad, you have yet another option in the form of the GRE.
 Consider the pros and cons of GMAT vs. GRE before you decide which test to take.

 Our final piece of advice to you in this blog is that you should try to keep in mind that an MBA is a huge decision, and money is not the only thing you’ll need to invest in it.
 An MBA will impact the future trajectory of your life.
 So, make sure that you consider all your options carefully before choosing to get your MBA without work experience.

-And if you need any help with your GMAT preparation, you can join our Free GMAT course.
-You can also reach out to us if you need any help with your MBA Applications as well.
+And if you need any help with your GMAT preparation, you can join our Free GMAT micro course.
+You can also reach out to us if you need any help with your MBA applications as well.